MartinKokesCz/foxfish/README.md

 # foxfish - how to use
-1) set the config.php file
+1) Properly set the values in config.php.

-php download.php
+Usage: php download.php

-## Errors
+## Error codes
 Error code 1: File is too big.